Size ranking: 88th

 The smallest of all the 88 constellations.
-Its stars were known to the ancient Greeks, but were regarded by them as part of the hind legs of Centaurus, the centaur.
+Its stars were known to the ancient Greeks, and were catalogued by Ptolemy in the Almagest, but at that time were regarded as part of the hind legs of Centaurus, the centaur, rather than as a separate constellation.
 They subsequently became lost from view to Europeans because of the effect of precession, which causes a gradual drift in the position of the celestial pole against the stars, and were rediscovered during the 16th century by seafarers venturing south.

-In 1501 the Italian explorer Amerigo Vespucci (1454–1512) charted what seems to have been Alpha and Beta Centauri and the stars of Crux, but the most accurate early depiction was made by the Italian navigator Andrea Corsali in 1515.
-(Incidentally, the Dutch historian Elly Dekker has pointed out that Corsali’s diagram shows the stars as they would appear on a celestial globe, so their positions are a mirror image of the view as seen from Earth.)
+The Italian explorer Amerigo Vespucci (1454–1512) charted what seems to have been Alpha and Beta Centauri and the stars of Crux in 1501, but the most accurate early depiction was made by the Italian navigator Andrea Corsali (1487–??) in 1515.
+(Corsali’s diagram shows the stars as they would appear on a celestial globe, so their positions are a mirror image of the view as seen from Earth, as pointed out by the Dutch historian Elly Dekker.)
 Corsali described the pattern as ‘so fair and beautiful that no other heavenly sign may be compared to it’.
 Thereafter navigators began using the cross as a pointer to the south celestial pole, and it was adopted by astronomers as a separate constellation by the end of the 16th century.

-Crux lies under the hind legs of Centaurus.
-It contains a dark cloud of dust known to modern astronomers as the Coalsack, but named Macula Magellanica on this illustration from the Uranographia of Johann Bode (1801).
+Crux lies under the hind legs of Centaurus, and its stars were regarded by the Greeks as part of Centaurus.
+It contains a dark cloud of dust known to modern astronomers as the Coalsack, but named Macula Magellanica on this illustration from Chart XX of the Uranographia star atlas of Johann Bode (1801).

 The stars of Crux

-The constellation’s brightest star is sometimes called Acrux, a name applied by navigators from its scientific designation Alpha Crucis.
-It is actually a double star, divisible through small telescopes into two sparkling blue-white points.
-The names Becrux and Gacrux for Beta and Gamma Crucis have a similar modern origin.
-At declination –63.1°, Alpha Crucis is the most southerly first-magnitude star.
+The constellation’s brightest star is called Acrux, a name originally applied by navigators from its scientific designation Alpha Crucis.
+At declination –63°.1, Acrux is the most southerly first-magnitude star.
+The names Becrux and Gacrux for Beta and Gamma Crucis have a similar modern origin, although Becrux is now only an unofficial alternative to its IAU-recognized name of Mimosa.

 © Ian Ridpath.
 All rights reserved